Hospital Pharmacist

 100+ Hospital Pharmacist Interview Questions and Answers

-Q1.
-Which among the following is function of Insulin
+Q. Which of the following is a function of Insulin?

 Insulin is a hormone that regulates blood sugar levels by facilitating the uptake of glucose into cells.